 Another personal buff I make use of is being a vampire.
 Being a vampire nets you an increased 10% magicka and stamina recovery and a noticeable damage reduction when your health drops below 50% (up to 33%).
 However, your health will recover 75% more slowly and you will take 25% more damage from fire based attacks.
-This is a minor price to pay for the pro’s it will bring.
+This is a minor price to pay for the pros it will bring.

 IV.
 MUNDUS STONE

 I prefer to use the Thief, increasing the critical rating.
 The Thief is such a strong boon for a healer at this moment because of the CP adjustments.
 Blessed has its cap reduced by a whopping 40%, from 25% to 15% increased healing, whereas Elfborn has been unchanged.
-Another notable mundus is the Atronach for additional magicka regen which may be more handy if you are new to healing and tend to run out faster of magicka (overusage of certain skills, positioning of team).
+Another notable mundus is the Atronach for additional magicka regen which may be more handy if you are new to healing and tend to run out of magicka faster (overusage of certain skills, positioning of team).

-I run Divines trait on the small pieces, Infused on the big.
+I run divines trait on the small pieces, infused on the big.
 Magicka enchant on small and Tri-stat on the big pieces.
-The Tri-Stat compensates HP-wise for the usage of Witchmothers Potent Brew, still adds some magicka and some extra stamina useful for some situations where you require regular blocking or break-free.
+The Tri-Stat compensates HP-wise for the usage of Witchmothers Potent Brew, still adds some magicka and some extra stamina, useful for some situations where you require regular blocking or break-free.

 I run three Magicka Cost Reductions glyphs on the jewelry.
-They can double the Magicka Regen glyphs in their efficiency, as long as you are casting spells all the while.
+They can double the Magicka Regen glyphs in their efficiency as long as you are casting spells all the while.
 If you find yourself not casting a spell every 2 seconds, opt for Magicka Regen.

 Spell Power Cure

-Spell Power Cure is the set you will put on and never take out; it offers an incredible damage buff up to 6 group members.
+Spell Power Cure is the set you will put on and never take off; it offers an incredible damage buff up to 6 group members.
 Triggers on overhealing, more healing ticks when players are at full health means a higher uptime.
 Aim for an uptime of 80% or higher.

 Farmed in the DLC dungeon White Gold Tower.